-Google, of course, have their own version and there are many more imitation products that have now become something of a fixture in modern homes.
+Google, of course, has its own version and there are many more imitation products that have now become something of a fixture in modern homes.

-For landlords, this is something of a conundrum, in that whilst the tech can sometimes be expensive, could it be worth it to increase rental revenue and occupancy rates?
+For landlords, this is something of a conundrum; whilst the tech can sometimes be expensive, could it be worth installing it to increase rental revenue and occupancy rates?
 For example, although it could cost thousands to install a smart heating and lighting system (depending on the size of the property), could this in turn allow you to command more in monthly rental?
 Could it also mean longer and better occupancy rates and better tenants?

 Figures released by Statista in the US revealed that by the end of 2018, they’d estimated that more than 45 million smart devices would have been installed, making the average household spend on smart technology a massive $490.

-Similarly, the growth in this market is estimated yearly at 22%, growing to an annual total of $20 billion revenue for home automation companies.
+Similarly, the growth in this market is estimated yearly at 22%, growing to an annual total of $20bn revenue for home automation companies.

 That’s all well and good for landlords in the US but what about attitudes to smart technology in the UK?
-Well, research performed by Ernst & Young, in their Consumer Attitudes Survey found that 49% of British consumers are now familiar with the features and benefits of smart technology in the home.
+Well, research from Ernst & Young's Consumer Attitudes Survey found that 49% of British consumers are now familiar with the features and benefits of smart technology in the home.

 Research performed by Smart Home Week also found that there are now 15 million ‘smart homes’ in Britain, with 57% of homes now owning a smart device.

 The poll of 2000 British adults also found that 45% intend to increase their use of smart technology across the home, with the vast majority (72%) saying that the living room was the best suited room in the house, followed by the kitchen (53%) and the bedroom (34%) respectively.